-Gillette was the representative for Iowa’s 7th congressional district and was a National Greenbacker.
+Gillette was the representative for Iowa’s 7th congressional district as a National Greenbacker.
 He served from 1879 to 1881.

 From Mar 1879 to Mar 1881, Gillette missed 147 of 439 roll call votes, which is 33.5%.
 This is worse than the median of 27.1% among the lifetime records of representatives serving in Mar 1881.
 The chart below reports missed votes over time.